Optimal Gevrey regularity for supercritical quasi-geostrophic equations: Introduction

-The purpose of this work is to establish optimal Gevrey regularity in the supercritical regime $0<\gamma\le 1$.
+The purpose of this work is to establish optimal Gevrey regularity in the whole supercritical regime $0<\gamma< 1$.
 We begin by explaining the meaning of super-criticality.
 For $\nu>0$, the equation \eqref{1} admits a certain scaling invariance, namely: if $\theta $ is a solution, then for $\lambda>0$

 is also a solution.
 As such the critical space for \eqref{1} is $\dot H^{2-\gamma}(\mathbb R^2)$ for $0\le \gamma\le 2$.
 In terms of the $L^{\infty}$ conservation law, \eqref{1} is $L^{\infty}$-subcritical for $\gamma>1$, $L^{\infty}$-critical for $\gamma=1$ and $L^{\infty}$-supercritical for $0<\gamma<1$.
-Whilst the wellposedness theory for \eqref{1} is relatively complete for the subcritical and critical regime $1\le \gamma\le 2$ (\cite{Abi08, D10, Ju04}), there are very few results in the supercritical regime $0<\gamma<1$ (\cite{Ju06, Ma14, Wu05c, Hmi07}).
-In this connection we mention three representative works: \begin{enumerate} \item The pioneering work of H. Miura \cite{Mi06} which establishes for the first time the large data local wellposedness in the critical space $H^{2-\gamma}$. \item The remarkable work of H. Dong \cite{D10} which via a new set of commutator estimates establishes optimal polynomial in time smoothing estimates for critical and supercritical quasi-geostrophic equations. \item The deep work of Biswas, Martinez and Silva \cite{BMS15} which establishes short-time Gevrey regularity with an exponent strictly less than $\gamma$, namely:
+Whilst the wellposedness theory for \eqref{1} is relatively complete for the subcritical and critical regime $1\le \gamma\le 2$ (cf. \cite{Abi08, D10, Ju04, CV10, KNV07} and the references therein), there are very few results in the supercritical regime $0<\gamma<1$ (\cite{Ju06, Ma14, Wu05c, Hmi07}).
+In this connection we mention three representative works: 1) The work of H. Miura \cite{Mi06} which establishes for the first time the large data local wellposedness in the critical space $H^{2-\gamma}$; 2) The work of H. Dong \cite{D10} which via a new set of commutator estimates establishes optimal polynomial in time smoothing estimates for critical and supercritical quasi-geostrophic equations; 3) The work of Biswas, Martinez and Silva \cite{BMS15} which establishes short-time Gevrey regularity with an exponent \textbf{strictly less than $\gamma$}, namely: